mattsta/libart/README.md

 libart [![Build Status](https://travis-ci.org/armon/libart.png)](https://travis-ci.org/armon/libart)
 =========

+## Branch Note

+---

+armon's `libart` is a "complete" project as far as it doesn't receive any new updates or feature additions.

+I've taken libart and tried to modernize the coding style and interfaces to better fit my own projects.
+Also I've improved the space efficiency of certain data layouts inside the internal data structures somewhat.

+---

 This library provides a C99 implementation of the Adaptive Radix Tree or ART.
 The ART operates similar to a traditional radix tree but avoids the wasted space of internal nodes by changing the node size.